willroberts/ue4-hack-and-slash/README.md

 - Starter Content

 These will be referenced by the game, and must be present in order to load the project.
-They are present in `.gitignore` to reduce the overall repo size from 9GB to 400MB.
+They are present in `.gitignore` to reduce the overall repo size.

 ## On Git LFS and BuiltData

 While the game's map is only 9MB, the built level data is 310MB.
-This is well above Github's 100MB limit on files, so Git LFS is necessary for the upload.
+This is well above Github's 100MB limit on files, so Git LFS is necessary to clone the repo.

-Git LFS is currently disabled, so the file is temporarily ignored.
-It will be uploaded once Git LFS is enabled on the repo again.